What is employers' liability insurance?

 By law, an employers' liability policy is required to carry a minimum indemnity limit of £5 million for any one claim.
 In accordance with the industry standard, however, Kingsbridge issues cover with a £10 million limit.

-It should also be noted that employers' liability insurance is required by law under certain circumstances (if a contractor is employing their partner or spouse for clerical work, for example.)
+It should also be noted that employers' liability insurance is required by law under certain circumstances (if a contractor is employing their partner or spouse for clerical work and paying over the PAYE threshold, for example.)
 It will also cover you if you have a substitution clause in your contract.

 As with public liability insurance, employers' liability insurance works on a 'losses occurring' basis - you'll be covered for any claims pertaining to injury or illness caused during the period of insurance.